 Photo by Getty Images

-With their round shape symbolising unity and togetherness, these plump, slightly chewy treats sometimes have a red bean or sesame paste filling and are served warm in a light, syrupy broth.
+These plump, slightly chewy treats sometimes have a red bean or sesame paste filling and are served warm in a light, syrupy broth as part of a New Year’s Eve feast.
+Their round shape symbolises unity and togetherness, plus the idioms for ’round’ and ‘unity’ sound the same in Chinese.

-Oranges, tangerines and pomelos are considered lucky for their round, full shape, their golden colour and for the similarity of sound of the word for ‘orange’ in Chinese to the word for ‘success’.
+Oranges, tangerines, pomelos and kumquats are considered lucky for their round, full shape, their golden colour and for the similarity of sound of their names to various auspicious idioms relating to luck, wealth and prosperity.
 They are displayed in homes and businesses throughout the New Year celebrations, often given as gifts, and eaten as the final course of the New Year’s Eve dinner.

 Where to eat in London